SerenaTetart/Time_series_analysis/README.md

 ## General info
 In this repository you'll learn how to analyse a time serie and forecast it's values.

-Here we will try to forecast cryptocurrencies using only LSTM and multivariate time series, we'll also forecast sales with ARIMA in the last project.
+Here we will try to forecast sales and cryptocurrencies using ARIMA, LSTM and multivariate time series.

-Because cryptocurrencies are highly volatile and doesn't follow a specific pattern the results won't be good for the first two projects.
+Because cryptocurrencies are highly volatile and doesn't follow a specific pattern the results won't be good for the last two projects.

 ## Requirements